Craig James (running back): College career

-Professional football career
+Professional career

-Washington Federals (USFL)
+Washington Federals

 After his senior season, James was drafted by the Washington Federals of the USFL with the fourth overall pick in the spring league's inaugural draft in 1983.
 James signed with the Federals for a series of four guaranteed one-year deals.
 He stated that he decided to join the USFL rather than the NFL because of a desire to be a "pioneer" in a new league, similar to what he and Dickerson did at SMU.
-Despite already having been signed to the Federals, the New England Patriots, who were coached by James' former SMU coach Ron Meyer, drafted the rights to James in the seventh round of the 1983 NFL Draft.
+Despite already having been signed to the Federals, the New England Patriots, who were coached by James' former SMU coach Ron Meyer, drafted the rights to James in the seventh round of the 1983 NFL draft.

 James' first pro season in Washington saw the Federals struggle to a 4–10 record.
 He started all 14 games and rushed for 823 yards and four touchdowns, and caught 40 passes out of the backfield.
-The following year, James suffered a knee injury on March 4, 1984 in a home game against the Philadelphia Stars.
+The following year, James suffered a knee injury on March 4, 1984, in a home game against the Philadelphia Stars.
 He was placed on injured reserve later that week.
 James was released by the cash-strapped Federals a month later, allowing him to join the Patriots for their training camp in August.